h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Multiple transformes can be activated at the same time to allow the selection of multiple options.
 In this case, embeddings from the different architectures are concatenated together (in a single embedding).

 In terms of which architecture to use, the answer is more complicated than one might think.
 There are a lot of CNN architectures out there, but how do we choose the best one for our problem?
 But exactly what is defined as the **best architecture**?
 Best can mean the simplest or perhaps the most efficient at producing accuracy while reducing computational complexity.
 Choosing a CNN architecture for your problem also depends on the problem you want to solve, and as of now is known that certain architectures are good and bad for certain problems.
-As well, to find the best architecture for your problem, you have to run your problem with several architectures and see which one provides the best efficiency or perhaps the best accuracy while reducing computational complexity.Though I will say that if your dataset is similar to the dataset used to train the architecture, you will discover better results.
+Also, to find the best architecture for your problem, you have to run your problem with several architectures and see which one provides the best efficiency or perhaps the best accuracy while reducing computational complexity.
+However, if your dataset is similar to the dataset used to train the architecture, you will discover better results.

 Besides being able to select the **ImageNet Pretrained architecture** for the **Image transformer**, you can also **Fine-Tune** the ImageNet Pretrained Models used for the Image Transformer.
-This is disabled by default, and therefore, the fine-tuning technique was not used in our first experiment in task one.
+This is disabled by default, and therefore, the fine-tuning technique was not used in our first experiment in Task 1.
 In a bit, we will explore a pre-built rerun of the first experiment with fine-tuning enable, and we will see how it impacts our results.
 But before, let us quickly review what fine-tuning does.

 As mentioned above, we can define a neural network architecture by choosing an existing ImageNet architecture, but how can we avoid the need to train our neural network from scratch?
 Usually, neural networks are initialized with random weights that reach a level of value that allows the network to classify the image input after a series of epochs are executed.
 With the just mentioned, the question that must be asked now is what if we could initialize those weights to certain values that we know beforehand are already good to classify a certain dataset.
 In our case, the car deals dataset.
 If the weights are predefined to correct values, we will not need to wait for a good number of epochs, and therefore, the weights will have it much more manageable.
 And this can be achieved with fine-tuning.

-**Note**: In Driverless AI, we kind of counterpart transfer learning and fine-tuning.
+**Note**: In Driverless AI, we counterpart transfer learning and fine-tuning.
 But transfer learning, in general, is the method of using pre-trained models on some new datasets.
 At the same time, fine-tuning is just one of the ways of applying transfer learning.
-Therefore, when we enabled fine-tuning, we specify a specific way to apply transfer learning.
+Therefore, when we enabled fine-tuning, we specify a way to apply transfer learning.
 Accordingly, if our dataset is not similar to the ImageNet dataset or we want to improve the results of our model using ImageNet architectures, we can use fine-tuning.

 When enabling fine-tuning, we are not limited to retrain only the classifier section of the CNN, but we are also able to retrain the feature extraction stage: the convolutional and pooling layers.

 **Note**: In practice, networks are fine-tuned when trained on a large dataset like the ImageNet.
 In other words, with fine-tuning, we continue the training of the architecture with the large dataset we have imported.
 Fine-tuning will work better if the large dataset is not so different from the original dataset (ImageNet) our architecture was trained.
 (In practice, fine-tuning works for any dataset, no matter how large it differs from the ImageNet.
 And the reason for that is that pre-trained models in the early layers learned some simple representations like edges, strokes, etc. And these representations are always more useful than start training from the random weights).
 Once again, the pre-trained model will contain learned features relevant to our classification or regression problem.

-Before we explore a rerun of the first experiment from task one, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.
+Before we explore a rerun of the first experiment from Task 1, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.

 Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
 We take the embeddings vector from the last global average pooling layer of the pre-trained model.
 For different models, it has different dimensionalities (usually ranging from 512 to 2k).
 And in Driverless AI, we suppress these representations to a lower number to suppress the transformer's number of features.
 The following are options that you can choose from: